kuhn-ruess/cmdbsyncer-docs/docs/checkmk/commandline.md

 skipped as well — there is no telling which of them to rewrite.
 If several labels are equally exact, the first by name is used and the report names the alternatives.

+With `--hash-labels` no raw attribute value reaches Checkmk at all: an attribute that would have to be newly let through the filter is matched by a hash of it instead.
+Use it when the values are long, noisy or none of Checkmk's business — the condition still groups exactly the same hosts, the label is just not readable.

 Run it once without `--apply` first and read the list.